-As the New Zealand Government’s lead organisation in public health promotion, the Health Promotion Agency/Te Hiringa Hauora (HPA) wanted to lead the way in how it provided healthy food and drink to its employees and visitors.
+As the New Zealand Government’s lead organisation in public health promotion, the Health Promotion Agency/Te Hiringa Hauora (HPA) wants to lead the way in how it provides healthy food and drink to its employees and visitors.

 The guidelines make it easy for HPA people to select healthy food and drink when catering within the organisation, or liaising with other companies catering at HPA-supported events.

 The aim was to create a set of easy-to-follow guidelines and factsheets that make it easy for staff to order healthy items when using HPA money to buy food and drink for work events.
 To keep things clear and simple, a set of frequently asked questions and answers has been developed to support staff, along with a simple form to order catering.

 “It’s about supporting the health and wellbeing of our people,” says Lucy Hickman, General Manager Corporate Services at HPA.

 “As the HPA we must lead from the front, but any organisation can support its people to eat and drink in a way that supports their wellbeing.
 In the modern work environment, health and safety goes well beyond slips, trips and falls – it’s about supporting physical and mental health too.”

 Working on the kaupapa that providing healthy and nutritious food demonstrates the value a workplace puts on its people and supporting their physical and mental wellbeing, a cross-organisation group developed healthy food and drink guidelines for HPA employees.

 Lucy says having food and drink guidelines makes people think about what they’re ordering.
 “We all know what’s healthy, but it can be easy to default to cakes and sausage rolls.
 Having catering guidelines makes it easier to order healthier options, and to include people with cultural or health-related dietary requirements.”